 Neuroscience is a rapidly expanding field and an undergraduate minor will benefit students studying in many scientific disciplines (e.g., biology; zoology; psychology; chemistry), pre-professional and professional areas (e.g., exercise science; nursing; pharmacy), as well as in the humanities and social sciences.
-Students learn how the brain and nervous system receives and processes a variety of external and internal information to generate a variety of conscious and unconscious behaviors.
-Moreover, with an inherent emphasis on critical thinking, a neuroscience minor provides a valuable check on magical or mystical thinking about the human condition.
-The neuroscience minor may increase students' opportunities either to attend graduate school or to find positions in their professional field.
+Students learn how the brain and nervous system receives and processes information to generate and guide a variety of conscious and unconscious behaviors.
+Moreover, with an inherent emphasis on critical thinking, a neuroscience minor provides a valuable basis for thinking about the human condition in terms of measurable data.
+The neuroscience minor may increase students' opportunities to attend graduate school or to find positions in their professional field.

 Courses taken for a Psychology major cannot be used toward a Neuroscience minor.
 Be sure to officially declare your minor with the Office of Registration and Records by completing the Minor/Advisor Change Form which is found online.